By Colin Ryan

 Yes.
 The BMW i7 is entirely electric.

-Yes, the 2025 i7 does offer that option.
-It’s a 31.3-inch-wide screen for rear passengers with up to 8K resolution, plus Netflix, Hulu, and Amazon Fire TV compatibility.
-It’s stowed in the ceiling when not in use and drops down.
+Yes, the 2026 i7 does offer that option.
+It’s a massive 31.3-inch screen for rear passengers with up to 8K resolution plus Netflix, Hulu, and Amazon Fire TV compatibility.
+When not in use, it’s stowed in the ceiling and flips down for viewing.